 In the Age of Sail a small, unrated warship.

 Since I am not using the Age of Sail definition of a Frigate I'll dispense with the Sloop type in my Starfleet and merely use Corvette.

 Corvette (Hull Code: CT)

-A small coastal patrol vessel with limited multi-threat counter-capability that is built to commercial/civilian specifications.
-Short range escort ships which are small and quickly-built.
+In modern times a small coastal patrol vessel with limited multi-threat counter-capability that is built to commercial/civilian specifications.
+Larger classes are often used in the frigate role.